mimschowdhury/mimta-chowdhury-capstone/README.md

 6ixCafes solves this problem by:
-✅ Consolidating reliable café data into one easy-to-use platform.
+<br>✅ Consolidating reliable café data into one easy-to-use platform.
-✅ Letting users filter based on study spots, ambiance, and coffee quality.
+<br>✅ Letting users filter based on study spots, ambiance, and coffee quality.
-✅ Helping users keep track of cafés they’ve visited and want to visit.
+<br>✅ Helping users keep track of cafés they’ve visited and want to visit.
-✅ Offering simple, visual ratings for quick decision-making.
+<br>✅ Offering simple, visual ratings for quick decision-making.

 ### User Profile